andywiecko/plotex/README.md

 ## Profiles <a name="profiles"></a>

-In `profiles` dir, user can save custom ploting profiles.
+In `profiles` dir, users can save custom plotting profiles.
-To add new profile (or to modify the existing one) create a `file.py` containg dictionary `terminalSettings` and list `plotSettings`.
+To add a new profile (or to modify the existing one) create a `file.py` containing dictionary `terminalSettings` and list `plotSettings`.
 Dictionary `terminalSettings` should have 3 keys and corresponding values:

  * `terminal` : name of gnuplot terminal